John Rolfe: Later life, death, and descendants

 Rolfe returned to Virginia and resumed his work with tobacco.
-In 1617 20,000 pounds of Orinoco tobacco was sent to England and in 1618 an additional 40,000 pounds were sent.
+In 1617 20,000 pounds of Orinoco tobacco was sent to England; and in 1618, an additional 40,000 pounds were sent.
+Rolfe's letters to England in 1620 include the earliest mention of the first arrival of enslaved Africans to Virginia, who were brought by a Dutch man-of-war in August 1619 and were traded to the colony's governor for supplies.

 About 1619, Rolfe married Jane Pierce, daughter of English colonist Captain William Pierce, who had survived the shipwreck of the Sea Venture along with John in 1609.
 They had a daughter, Elizabeth, in 1620, who married John Milner of Nansemond, Virginia, and died in 1635.
-John Rolfe died in March of 1622, immediately before the Indian massacre of 1622.
+Rolfe died in 1622.
+He may have died in the Indian massacre of 1622, but the evidence is uncertain.
 His widow Jane later married English Captain Roger Smith.

 The land given by Powhatan (now known as Smith's Fort Plantation, located in Surry County) was willed to Thomas Rolfe, who in 1640 sold at least a portion of it to Thomas Warren.
 Smith's Fort was a secondary Fort to Jamestown, begun in 1609 by John Smith.

 Thomas Rolfe, who had grown up in England, returned to Virginia as an adult and married Jane Poythress.
 Poythress's English parents were Francis Poythress and Alice Payton.
 Thomas and Jane Rolfe had one child, Jane Rolfe, who married Robert Bolling and had a son, John Bolling, in 1676.
 Jane Rolfe died shortly after giving birth.
 John Bolling married Mary Kennon, daughter of Richard Kennon and Elizabeth Worsham of Conjurer's Neck.
 The couple had six surviving children, each of whom married and had surviving children.